emerald-dao/float/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+Before creating a production version of this app, run:

 ```bash
 npm run build
 ```

-> You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
-This should _not_ be used to serve your app in production.